The short answer is: Yes, you can claim compensation for crew sickness, but you’ll probably have to take your claim to court.

 Airlines argue that having relief staff at airports would not be ‘commercially viable’, but as District Judge Beck ruled in the case of Davies v British Airways if they choose to run their business in this manner then they must accept the financial consequences when their staff inevitably fall ill.

-As with other airline staff, if the flight is delayed because of pilot sickness then that flight would be eligible for compensation as long as the delay lasts more than 3 hours.
-Just because it’s the pilot, doesn’t change the flight delay compensation regulations.
+As with other airline staff, if the flight is delayed or the flight is cancelled because of pilot sickness then that flight would be eligible for compensation as long as the delay lasts more than 3 hours.
+Just because it’s the pilot, doesn’t change the flight delay compensation laws under EU Regulation 261.

 The exception to this rule, as explained above, is if the pilot was taken ill on the flight, causing an emergency landing or diversion.
 This could be considered an extraordinary circumstance, but subsequent flights delayed as a result would be claimable for flight delay compensation.